jjlabajo/jjlabajo/README.md

 <p> I live in the Philippines.
 I've been a developer since 2018 when I got my degree in IT.</p>

-<p>I work full time at New Alchemy🔥.
-In my spare time I still create and tinker with new tech such as AI and Machine Learning.</p>
+<p> I create and tinker with new tech such as AI and Machine Learning.</p>

 <q><b>I always believe that programming is also a form of art that combines both logical and creative part of a person.</b></q>